How to buy pediatric equipment / supplies

 5. Availability of grants and special equipment purchase programs.

-Grant funding may be available from local foundations and service organizations for purchasing pediatric specific assessment and treatment supplies.
-In the last few years the Womens' Clubs of Wisconsin have raised funds to supply all EMS transport services with pediatric equipment.
-Learn what is available in your area.
+Grant funding may be available from local foundations and service organizations for purchasing pediatric-specific assessment and treatment supplies.
+Years ago the Womens' Clubs of Wisconsin raised funds to supply all EMS transport services with pediatric equipment.
+Learn what is available in your area from EMSGrantsHelp.com.

 Finally, since pediatric patients are usually a small portion of a service's total call volume schedule regular pediatric assessment and treatment training.
 Make sure to include competency verification and remediation, as needed, with skills like airway management, vascular access, cardiac rhythm interpretation, and treatment of dysrhythmias.

 Any other suggestions for purchasing pediatric equipment supplies?
 What features do you seek in pediatric equipment supplies?
 Anything we missed in the list above?
-Leave a comment below or email firstname.lastname@example.org with your feedback.
+Leave a comment below with your feedback.